Siggeaxe/DIY_Quadcopter/README.md

 The purpose of this project is to apply and enhance our knowledge in control theory, signal processing, and electronic design by developing a fully functional quadcopter drone from scratch.

-Below you are two figures showing the current progress of the project:
+Below are two figures showing the current progress of the project:

 | Controller | Quadcopter Drone  |
 | ---           | ---           |